Greetings, friends and loyal customers! After over a year of research, my new book on how to secure your RDS environments has finally been published.

-My book first walks you through how attackers find your RDS deployments, using normal search engines and device fingerprinting search engines like Shodan.
+This book first walks you through how attackers find your RDS deployments, using normal search engines and device fingerprinting search engines like Shodan.
 Then I show you the tools hackers use to break into your environment, by performing dictionary attacks, man-in-the-middle compromises, or client-side credential stealing.
 Next, I illustrate some of the most common techniques and scripts they will use to escalate their privileges from a lowly standard user all the way up to local admin and domain admin, and how they are able to deploy and run these scripts and malware on your servers.
-Finally, I discuss the major types of defenses you can deploy to reduce the likelihood of being attacked, and how to mitigate the damage if you are.

 - Monitor a Remote Desktop Gateway for logins and login failures, to see if user accounts have been compromised with IP geolocation techniques.